elbonian/clahe/doc/README.md

 ## Overview

 A Python library that implements a parallelized version of the [Contrast Limited Adaptive Histogram Equalization (CLAHE)](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization) algorithm on image types supported by Pillow, including 16 bpp grayscale and color images.
-I would highly recommend prospective developers read the top-level README file, as it contains information about dependencies and other important details.
+I would highly recommend prospective developers read the top-level README file, as it contains information about dependencies, how to use the library, and other important details that are not covered here.

 At a very high level this is what this library does: